Vision Therapy for Kids with ADD or ADHD

 Studies show that children with functional vision issues are twice as likely to be diagnosed with ADD or ADHD as compared to their peers.

-When the visual skills in children don’t operate properly, certain symptoms and behaviors can appear:
+When the visual skills in children don’t operate properly, certain symptoms and behaviours can appear:

 Difficulty paying attention in class: regular classroom tasks become much more challenging for those with functional vision problems.
 As they struggle with the tasks, students may become more frustrated, tired, fidgety, or stop trying altogether and stare into space.